OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

  </configuration>
 ```

-- Remove the version header.
+- Remove the version header by adding the following line in `Machine.config` file:

 ```xml
 <httpRuntime enableVersionHeader="false" />
 ```

-- Also remove the Server header.
+- Also remove the Server header using the HttpContext Class in your code.

 ```csharp
 HttpContext.Current.Response.Headers.Remove("Server");